Deep interpretation of complex clinical cases

-When children have complex medical conditions, genetic testing is often used to find answers.
-About 30% of the time, this testing provides a genetic diagnosis.
+When children have complex medical conditions, clinicians routinely order clinical genetic testing.
+About 30% of the time, this testing provides a genetic diagnosis to help better understand the cause, management, and potential treatment for a medical condition.
 For the other 70%, the search for answers continues.
-Over time, new genes are linked to diseases, and new analyses can help solve some of these cases using existing genetic data.

 Findings from these reanalyses and reinterpretation are confirmed by GeneDx before being reported.
 The CRDC Data Science team uses advanced tools to help identify genetic variants and supports these efforts.

-Patient Care
+Patient care

 Patients and their families with complex medical conditions can be seen by expert multidisciplinary teams at Boston Children’s, which include the Complex Care Service and Integrated Care Program.